 INFO 2021-05-03 10:21:00,019 [Curator-ConnectionStateManager-0] com.complexible.stardog.pack.replication.impl.zookeeper.ZkCluster:lambda$listenForConnectionEvents$3(516): Suspended (10.0.1.13:5820) INFO 2021-05-03 10:21:00,019 [zkClusterEvent-3] com.complexible.stardog.pack.virtual.ReplicatedVirtualGraphRegistry:membershipStateChanges(638): Ignoring state change from ACTIVE to SUSPENDED

 Nodes that are expelled by the coordinator will also show a similar log message when they transition from ACTIVE to SUSPENDED.
-If they are expelled there will be a message around the same time in the coordinator’s log.
-If not, then they lost the connection to ZooKeeper for another reason.
+If they are expelled, there will be a message around the same time in the coordinator’s log.
+If not, they lost connection to ZooKeeper for another reason.

-Often nodes are suspended due to connectivity issues with ZooKeeper because of resource problems.
-Either network connectivity or an overloaded CPU which is unable to schedule Curator threads frequently enough to maintain the heartbeats with ZooKeeper.
+Often, nodes are suspended due to connectivity issues with ZooKeeper because of resource problems.
+This can be network connectivity or an overloaded CPU which is unable to schedule Curator threads frequently enough to maintain the heartbeats with ZooKeeper.

-There are many different reasons a node may be expelled and not all of them are an indication that the cluster is broken, even if an individual node has trouble.
+There are many different reasons a node may be expelled, and not all of them are an indication the cluster is broken (even if an individual node has trouble).
 The primary reason a node is expelled is to ensure the cluster remains consistent.
-As long as it doesn’t happen too frequently and nodes are able to rejoin, then the cluster may be behaving as expected.
-However, often times when a node is expelled manual intervention is required to remedy the situation so the node can recover (or be replaced) and rejoin.
+As long as it doesn’t happen too frequently and nodes are able to rejoin, the cluster may be behaving as expected.
+However, often when a node is expelled, manual intervention is required to remedy the situation so the node can recover (or be replaced) and rejoin.

 One common cause of cluster nodes being unable to join the cluster is an open transaction.
 Often this is caused by legitimate user workloads.
-Writes to the cluster will typically block the node from joining until writes subside.
+A node will typically be blocked from joining the cluster until writes subside.
 The database setting

 database.connection.timeout will also terminate any idle open transactions, after which nodes will be able to join.

-If the writes are legitimate and you’d like to stop the writes and allow the node to join.
-You can either offline the database with open transactions or put the cluster into read only mode.
-After the queries terminate the node should be able to join.
+If the writes are legitimate but you’d like to stop them and allow the node to join, you can either offline the database with open transactions or put the cluster into read-only mode.
+After the queries terminate, the node should be able to join.

 Offlining a database will terminate all read and write queries for that database.

-However, if you believe there are no writes to the cluster and the node is still unable to join then you should inspect the databases for idle open transactions.
+However, if you believe there are no writes to the cluster and the node is still unable to join, you should inspect your databases for open idle transactions.